 Common use of Books and Records; Access Clause in Contracts

 Books and Records; Access.
 The Company shall, and shall cause its Subsidiaries to, keep proper books, records and accounts, in which full and correct entries shall be made of all financial transactions and the assets and business of the Company and each of its Subsidiaries in accordance with generally accepted accounting principles.
-The Company shall, and shall cause its Subsidiaries to, (a) permit the Stockholder and its designated representatives (or other designees), at reasonable times and upon reasonable prior notice to the Company, to review the books and records of the Company or any of such Subsidiaries and to discuss the affairs, finances and condition of the Company or any of such Subsidiaries with the officers of the Company or any such Subsidiary and (b) provide the Stockholder all information of a type, at such times and in such manner as is consistent with the Company’s past practice or that is otherwise reasonably requested by the Stockholder from time to time (all such information so furnished pursuant to this Section 3.1, the “Information”).
-Subject to Section 3.4, the Stockholder (and any party receiving Information from the Stockholder) who shall receive Information shall maintain the confidentiality of such Information.
-Notwithstanding the foregoing, the Company shall not be required to disclose any privileged Information of the Company so long as the Company has used commercially reasonable efforts to enter into an arrangement pursuant to which it may provide such information to the Stockholder without the loss of any such privilege.
+The Company shall, and shall cause its Subsidiaries to, (a) permit the Stockholders Stockholder and their respective its designated representatives (or other designees), at reasonable times and upon reasonable prior notice to the Company, to review the books and records of the Company or any of such Subsidiaries and to discuss the affairs, finances and condition of the Company or any of such Subsidiaries with the officers of the Company or any such Subsidiary and (b) provide the Stockholders Stockholder all information of a type, at such times and in such manner as is consistent with the Company’s past practice or that is otherwise reasonably requested by such the Stockholder from time to time (all such information so furnished pursuant to this Section 3.1, the “Information”).
+Subject to Section 3.4, any the Stockholder (and any party receiving Information from a the Stockholder) who shall receive Information shall maintain the confidentiality of such Information.
+Notwithstanding the foregoing, the Company shall not be required to disclose any privileged Information of the Company so long as the Company has used commercially reasonable efforts to enter into an arrangement pursuant to which it may provide such information to the Stockholders Stockholder without the loss of any such privilege.

 Appears in 5 contracts